-Active down-time: The time we spend relaxing at home is a great time to add a few peaceful steps into the day.
-Pacing or strolling whilst doing everyday tasks is a great way to add to your step count:
+Active downtime: The time we spend relaxing at home is a great time to add a few peaceful steps into the day.
+Pacing or strolling whilst doing everyday tasks is a fantastic way to add to your step count:

 - Whisk and walk!
-While you’re cooking add movement where you can
+While you’re cooking add some movement where you can.

 - Every time an advert comes on the TV, get up and move!

 - Take some time for yourself and enjoy a solo walk.
 Exercising is a great way to clear the mind.